 AIML techniques support efficient spectrum sensing and signal detection.
 A potential 802.11 specification could specify the framework under which implementation dependent AIML solutions will work by specifying dataset generation, storage, and processing procedures to support the development and evaluation of AIML-based spectrum awareness techniques.

 AIML spectrum sensing, and signal classification infer the presence of other wireless systems sharing the same spectrum, reacting by manipulating system parameters according to a given policy under a collaborative or uncollaborative scheme for interference mitigation and avoidance.
 The use case will improve performance and coexistence of 802.11 deployments in the presence of inter-interference and intra-interference with the power of AIML.
 Something that current specifications are lacking.

+The use case assumes operation in dense scenarios (malls, arenas, stadiums, etc.) or where interference is a sensitive issue like industrial or defense.

+The Inference Model in part works as a spectrum manager responsible for coordinating spectrum access among different users across APs.

+The Inference Model relies on advanced sensing capabilities (signal identification, interference mitigation) to detect and locate available spectrum bands and monitor the usage of existing spectrum bands.
+It may work in a collaborative way across APs or uncollaborative way with other wireless systems like unlicensed 3GPP specs for 5G/6G.

+The information is used to allocate spectrum resources dynamically to different users in real-time optimizing KPIs (maximizing reliability while minimizing interference).

+Please understand, the use case is for when interference is an issue.

 KPIs